Johann-Cardenas/ABQ-Scripting/README.md

 Creates a .gif animation by concatenating 3D visualization of the displacement field across time steps.

 > [!WARNING]
-> Settings might need to be adjusted to your specific needs.

-> [!CAUTION]
 > Codes might contain bugs, and might not be optimized for performance.